 - When to call the Transplant Office

-The extraordinary care that you received while hospitalized at The Nebraska Medical Center does not end at the time of discharge.
+The extraordinary care that you received while hospitalized at Nebraska Medicine does not end at the time of discharge.
 The liver transplant team continues to follow and monitor your progress.
 To answer any questions after your transplant, our team is available to you, your family members and your local physician.

 Prior to leaving the hospital, you will receive a detailed discharge instructional notebook that a transplant coordinator and transplant pharmacist will review with you and your family members.
 After a liver transplant, you may find your life has changed in several ways.
 Activities will not be restricted except for eliminating heavy lifting for the first month post transplant.
 Diet will depend on the patient and may include eliminating salt at the table.
 Some patients, mostly children, will require naso-gastric tube feedings for a period of time to support wound healing, strength and growth.
 A transplant dietician is available for assistance with any nutritional questions.